mohammadbashiri/PythonWorkshop/README.md

-# Python Workshop at MPI 2018
+# Python Workshop

-Python Notebooks for the python workshop help at MPI
+Python Notebooks for the python workshop